awsdocs/amazon-cloudfront-developer-guide/doc_source/troubleshooting-distributions.md

 **Problem:** You're trying to delete an SSL/TLS certificate from the IAM certificate store, and you're getting the message "Certificate: <certificate\-id> is being used by CloudFront\."

 **Solution:** Every CloudFront web distribution must be associated either with the default CloudFront certificate or with a custom SSL/TLS certificate\.
 Before you can delete an SSL/TLS certificate, you must either rotate the certificate \(replace the current custom SSL/TLS certificate with another custom SSL/TLS certificate\) or revert from using a custom SSL/TLS certificate to using the default CloudFront certificate\.
-To do that, perform the procedure in the applicable section:
+To fix that, complete the steps in one of the following procedures:
 + [Rotating SSL/TLS Certificates](cnames-and-https-rotate-certificates.md)
 + [Reverting from a Custom SSL/TLS Certificate to the Default CloudFront Certificate](cnames-and-https-revert-to-cf-certificate.md)